Most people feel joy and at ti... read more

 Ovulation assessment

-We will assess whether the woman is ovulating and this is done by taking a blood sample and measuring Progesterone - normally on the 21st day of the menstrual cycle.
+We will assess whether the woman is ovulating and this is done by taking a blood sample and measuring Progesterone - normally on the 21st day of the menstrual cycle in a 28 days menstrual cycle.
 Ideally this test should have been arranged by your GP before you attend the CRM.

 Endocrine assessment

-A vaginal ultrasound scan is often carried out at the first appointment and provides useful information about the shape of the uterus (womb), the health of the lining of the uterus and the ovaries.
-In particular it can tell us whether the ovaries are polycystic, whether there are any large cysts such as may be caused by endometriosis or whether there are any fibroids affecting the uterus.
+A vaginal ultrasound scan is often carried out at the first appointment and provides important information about the shape of the uterus (womb), the health of the lining of the uterus and the ovaries.
+In particular it can tell us whether the ovaries are polycystic, whether there are any ovarian cysts such as caused by endometriosis or whether there are any fibroids affecting the uterus.

 Assessment of Fallopian tubes

-The Fallopian tube is where fertilisation occurs.
-If the tube is blocked or damaged the egg and the sperm cannot meet and fertilisation will not take place.
+The Fallopian tube is where fertilisation of the egg and sperm takes place.
+If the tube is blocked or damaged the egg and the sperm cannot meet and fertilisation cannot take place.
 Tests are often needed to assess whether there is a blockage in the tube.
 Your gynaecological and medical history will determine which investigation is most appropriate for you.
-These are the options.
+Possible investigations include HyCoSy and/or Laparoscopy (see below).

 Hysterosalpingo-contrast sonography (HyCoSy)

 HyCoSy procedure involves passing a fine catheter into the uterus and injecting a dye.
 If the dye passes through the Fallopian tubes this can normally be seen on a transvaginal ultrasound scan.
-This procedure does not require an anaesthetic.
+This procedure does not require an anaesthetic but does cause pelvic discomfort and is performed as an outpatient procedure.

 Male investigations